England keep top spot with crucial win over India

 |Scorecard; Tables

-England kept their place at the top of group two with a vital 11-run win over India at the Women's T20 World Cup.
+England kept their place at the top of Group 2 with a vital 11-run win over India at the Women's T20 World Cup.

 After slipping to 29-3 and 80-4 in Gqeberha, Nat Sciver-Brunt's half-century led England's recovery as they posted 151-7 despite seamer Renuka Thakur's magnificent 5-15.